TIMELINE: Winter after Blood Hound.

 He knew I was rambling, but still nodded and listened.

-“And I don’t even remember her name,” I said.
+“And I don’t even remember her name.”
+I closed my eyes for a moment.
 “That’s the thing.
 I really don’t.
 This lady was my friend, and I’m drawing a blank on her name.
 Like, I remember her very dearly, but I’ve lost her name.”

 “I’m like that with people I know right now,” Tony said.
 “You’re fine.”

-I chuckled, and then shook my head.
-“But yeah she was human, but she was an ally.
-Helped people like us – like me, even.
-Cyrus and I had divorced and I had been on my own for a while, but it was nice to meet a decent friend.
+I chuckled and shook my head.
+“But yeah, she was human, but she was an ally.
+Helped people like us—like me, even.
+Cyrus and I had divorced, I had been on my own for a while, so it was nice to meet a decent friend.
 This was before I met Meg, too.
-She looked out for supernatural people who weren’t used to American customs, and helped us out.
+She looked out for supernatural people who weren’t used to American customs and helped us out.
 She was good people.”

 “What happened?”
 He asked in a way that implied he knew exactly what happened.

 I stopped.
-Even though I had lost her name, I couldn’t forget her – an old lady, able to make even immortals feel like they had a kindly grandmother in her.
-And hearing that scream was the first thing that broke my heart.
-Rushing in to find her, to find him crouched over her, and the moment we locked eyes…
+Even though I had lost her name, I couldn’t forget her—an old lady, able to make even immortals feel like they had a kindly grandmother in her.
+Hearing that scream was the first thing that broke my heart.
+Rushing in to find her, to find him crouched over her, and the moment we locked eyes . . .

-“He murdered her,” I said.
+“He murdered her,” I continued.
 “I still don’t know why.
-Maybe it was just a stupid animal thing..
+Maybe it was just a stupid animal thing.
 He was transformed, but I knew it was him.
 The eyes were the same.”

 I remembered those sad, watery eyes, giving the ultimate “Who, me?” look even while her blood dripped from his teeth.

 “I ran.
 I went to the police.
 I couldn’t confront him myself.
 I ran.
 I told them about the murder.
 I told them who did it, and they arrested him.
 The newspaper said he was hanged.”